robinagandhi/swa/pages/project.md

   * Describe the security requirements for the project captured using mis-use case diagrams.
 Include links to Lucidchart mis-use cases.
   * Review OSS project documentation for alignment of security requirements with advertised features.
 Summarize your observations
   * Review OSS project documentation for security related configuration and installation issues.
 Summarize your observations.
-1. **Designing for Software Security Engineering**: 2-3 page report that describes the following:
+1. **Designing for Software Security Engineering**: Brief report that describes the following:
   * Develop threat models for critical data-flows through the software.
 Functions identified in mis-use cases will provide starting points for examination.
 Include threat model diagrams.
+See class assignment for details.
   * Review OSS project actual software design for security related issues.
 Summarize your observations.
 1. **Code analysis for Software Security Engineering**: 2-3 page report that describes the following:
   * Code review strategy